redhat-developer/vscode-quarkus/README.md

   * "Last Used" option when selecting extensions
   * Back button works
   * No intermediate delay when going through the wizard
+  * Choose initial Quarkus extensions to add
+    * The list of Quarkus extensions comes from a REST endpoint
+    * The "last used extensions" are checked in the list of Quarkus extensions, to ensure that they still exist.
+If an extension does not exist in the list, the extension is removed.
-* Adding Quarkus extensions to a Quarkus project
+* Adding Quarkus extensions to a current Quarkus project
   * Able to run the terminal commands to add Quarkus extensions to current project
 * `settings.json` looks like the following:
 ```